-If you disagree with the Proctors’ decision, you can appeal to the Chair of Education Committee (see section 7.4 below).
+If you disagree with the Proctors’ decision, you can appeal to the Chair of Education Committee.
 You, or anyone acting on your behalf, must follow the process set out and not communicate directly with the examiners.

 The examiners will decide at their final examination board meeting how to take the information into account when determining the examination results.
 It is important to be aware that most notices do not result in any changes to award outcomes and that the examiners have limited options when considering a notice.
 After results are released, you will be provided with a short statement on the outcome, via Student Self Service.